procore-oss/blueprinter/README.md

   end
 end
 ```
-Note: `taskable.blueprint` should return a valid Blueprint class.
+_NOTE:_ `taskable.blueprint` should return a valid Blueprint class.
 Currently, `has_many` is not supported because of the very nature of polymorphic associations.

 ### Defining a field directly in the Blueprint